theramiyer/blog/content/post/2020/farmer-protests.md

 ## Making informed decisions

-The ruling parties make comments like 'too much democracy' because they fear anybody can sway people either way, because people are too ill-informed.
-Who kept them ill-informed through the decades?
-This is also the insecurity of the populist, who, unintentionally, is also questioning his own victory in elections by questioning the intellect of people.
+People and parties in power make comments like 'too much democracy' because of the fear that anybody can sway people either way, because people are too ill-informed.
+Keeping you ill-informed makes lives of some easier.
+This is also the insecurity of the populist, who, unintentionally, is also questioning his/her own victory in elections, by questioning the intellect of people.

-Be that as it may, as citizens, we have the responsibility to stay informed.
-Outsourcing governance does not work.
-And there is no such thing as a benevolent dictator.
+Be that as it may, outsourcing governance does not work.
+And there is no such thing as a "benevolent dictator".
 In a democracy, we must keep awake, because at the end of the day, good governance is also a citizen's responsibility.
 If we do not know what is good for us and we do not know what to ask for, we will keep hitting the roads in protest.
 Because sometimes, we must also gauge the intelligence and the intentions of those we vote into power---one way or another.

 As for these farm laws, the government should man up, face the farmer and show some sincerity by speaking about the government's problem, and _offer_ solutions instead of imposing them.
-Remove all political middlemen---make it a straight communication; not from a stage set up somewhere in a studio on a citadel, but on the ground in front of the farmer.
+Remove all political middlemen---make it a straight communication; not from a citadel, but on the ground in front of the farmer.
 Because they are farmers.
-Show some respect---they are doing a mostly thankless job.
+Show some respect---they are among those doing a thankless job.
 Also, citizens including our farmers, can understand the government's problems.

+They are doing what they are don't because of a trust deficit.
+While the problem of surpluses is real, the government cannot overcome it by imposition.

 Trust us; we have always been transparent and accommodating.